Gold Student Summer Fellowships

 The Gold Student Summer Fellowship program offers opportunities for medical students to undertake a research or service project related to community health and to develop skills to become a compassionate, relationship-centered physician.

-Hear 2022 Gold Student Summer Fellows share about their projects through the The Gold Connection Podcast
+Hear 2022 Gold Student Summer Fellows share about their projects through The Gold Connection Podcast

 Maylis Basturk, a medical student at Keck School of Medicine at the University of Southern California, designed a community needs assessment to develop self-management workshops for justice-involved individuals experiencing type II diabetes and hypertension.
 She partnered with Homeboy Industries and leaders from the Los Angeles County Department of Health.
 Listen here.